 {/each} ``` A custom animation function can also return a `tick` function, which is called _during_ the animation with the same `t` and `u` arguments. > [!NOTE] If it's possible to use `css` instead of `tick`, do so — web animations can run off the main thread, preventing jank on slower devices. ```svelte {#each list as item, index (item)} {item}

-{/each} ``` --- title: style: --- The `style:` directive provides a shorthand for setting multiple styles on an element. ```svelte ...
+{/each} ``` --- title: style: tags: template-style --- The `style:` directive provides a shorthand for setting multiple styles on an element. ```svelte ...

 ...